BluesKutya/SubnauticaMods/README.md

 ### Build

 #### Preparation:
-- You have to set folders of your games (without ending '\') in solution directory, file: SolutionDirs.targets
+- You have to set folders of your games (without ending '\\' sign) in solution directory, file: SolutionDirs.targets
 - If you have own publicized Assembly files you can copy into folder:
 *[SolutionDir]\Dependencies\\[Configuration]\*
 - You can select your game type (SN, BZ, EXPs over the configurations.)